akankshabansal/Notes/Network Security.md

 __BGP__: routing between AS.
 Security issues: unauthenticated route updates.
 Anyone can re‐route all traffic for a victim IP to attacker’s network.
 Anyone can hijack route to victim (next slides)

+### DNS Domain Name System
+Hierarchical service to determine the IP for a given address
+* Root name servers for top‐level domain
+* Authoritative name servers for subdomains (NS)
+* Local name resolvers contact authoritative servers when they do not know a name

+DNS record types (partial list):
+- NS : name server (points to other server)
+- A  : address record (contains IP address)
+- MX : address in charge of handling email
+- TXT: generic text (e.g. used to distribute site public keys (DKIM))

+* DNS responses are cached for quick response
+* Also speeds up finding NS records for domains
+* DNS negative queries are cached for 24 hours.
+(Save time for nonexistent sites, e.g. common misspelling)
+* Cached data periodically times out
+* Lifetime (TTL) of data controlled by owner of data
+* TTL passed with every record

+Query Id : 16 bit random value, saved in DNS query. usually DNS queries are run over UDP.